ChainSafe/forest/docs/README.md

 Available at `/developers`, source code is located in `docs/developers`.
 Comprised of a collection of documents aimed at contributors.
 May be relevant to power users.

-> Note: As a general rule of thumb, if it involes reading or writing Rust, it should live under the Developer documentation.
+> Note: As a general rule of thumb, if it involves reading or writing Rust, it should live under the Developer documentation.

 ## Contributing